shabtronic/SeedCom/README.md

 1) Make seedcom.exe

-type seedcom.bat on the commandline - if you have gcc setup this will make the .exe for you
+type "seedcom.bat" on the commandline - if you have gcc setup this will make the .exe for you

 2) copy the libdaisy/coremakefile into libdaisy/core
 this adds new make commands
 - REBOOT
 - FILE

-3)
+3) Add to your project
+4)
 add SeedComServer.cpp to your local makefile

 ```
 # Sources
 CPP_SOURCES = MyMain.cpp SeedComServer.cpp